clslafter/JetsProject/README.md

 because I was passing in a menu argument.
 I was able to solve that by creating a local variable and passing that instead.

+I also learned that as tempting as it was to define the fly method in the abstract class, it was necessary to leave it as abstract and define it in each of the subclasses...even though the fly method for each turned out to be the same.

 ## Technologies Used
 Eclipse, Java, Git, GitHub, Mac OS